dresden-weekly/vagrant-ansible-remote/Readme.md

 This project contains a set of generic and very configurable scripts that help with all these steps.

 Your project simply contains a "remote"-script.
 This script is very will install the right version of Ansible where you want it.
-It will also launch Vagrant virtual machines if necessary.
+It will also launch Vagrant virtual machine or use Docker if necessary.

 ## Prerequisites